 I strongly recommend buying (now or later), one of the better Canon general purpose lenses available.
 As of review time, the Canon EF-S 17-55mm f/2.8 IS Lens, Canon EF-S 15-85mm f/3.5-5.6 IS Lens, Canon EF 24-105mm f/4 L IS Lens and the and Canon EF 24-70mm f/2.8 L II Lens are my most-recommended general purpose lenses for the Rebel T4i.

-When you buy a camera, you are buying into the company behind.
+When you buy a camera, you are also buying into the company behind it.
 I have been very satisfied with the support Canon's USA division has provided to me.
 When I call for support, I get an intelligent person who sincerely wants to help me with whatever my question or problem is.
 Repair service, though I have seldom needed it, is fast and reliable.

 This review is not a complete description of every Rebel T4i feature available.
 For that, I recommend the manual.
 The T4i owner's manual is 372 pages long - my advice is to get to know the information contained in it.
 One reading will not likely suffice for beginners (for many topics at least) The paper version comes in the box, the digital version is linked for download at the top of this review.
 Read it, go use your camera, repeat.